 Treehouses and insurance

 Before you even begin to build the treehouse, it's important to contact your insurance agency to see if it'll be covered as a part of your home insurance policy.
-Many factors come into play with this, like potential injuries, and it also depends on your insurance company.
-The treehouse, or any incidents related to it, could force you to change your insurance policy or lead to your policy being dropped by your insurance provider.
+Many factors come into play with this, like potential injuries, and it also depends on your coverage.
+The treehouse, or any incidents related to it, could be covered, force you to change your insurance policy or lead to your policy being dropped by your provider.

 CoverHound's website is an easy-to-use tool for comparing home insurance quotes.